holmesjoli/braille/README.md

 #### HTML

-* HTML should include a language attribute so that a screen reader can correctly accent and pronounce the content on the screen.
+* HTML should include a language attribute so that a screen reader can correctly accent and pronounce the content on the screen [^4].

 ```
 <html lang="en">